-Inside, the western apse along with the short choir span was divided into two floors: the lower one was low and squat, and the upper one was a gallery.
-It was suspended at a slightly higher level than lateral galleries, with which it had a direct connection through a corridor located in the wall thickness.
-Vertical communication was provided by the two spiral staircases located in the thickened walls of the inner corners of both western towers.
-The interiors of the western towers, vaulted in the ground floor, were connected on the first floor with side galleries.
+Inside, the nave of the collegiate church was divided into aisles with four-sided pillars with semicircular arcades, above which side galleries were created, facing the central nave with two-light openings.
+Above the openings, the third level was a clerestory with the windows of the central nave.
+The western apse with a short choir bay was divided into two floors, the lower of which was low and squat, and the upper one was a matroneum.
+It was at a slightly higher level than the side galleries, with which it had a direct connection through a passage located in the thickness of the wall.
+Vertical communication was provided by a spiral staircase located in the thickened walls of the internal corners of both western towers.
+The interiors of the western towers, vaulted in the ground floor, were connected with the side galleries on the first floor.
+In the eastern part of the church, the communication with the side galleries was probably provided by stairs in horseshoe towers.

 Jarzewicz J., Kościoły romańskie w Polsce, Kraków 2014.